closemarketing/firmafy/readme.txt

 == Description ==

-Your clients will be able to sign any document through a form that you insert in your website with Wordpress.
+Your clients will be able to sign any document through a form that you insert in your website with WordPress.

 And the signed document will have full legal validity.

 Firmafy is an advanced electronic signature system that collects 6 evicendes to guarantee the signatory identity and the signed document validity.

-The document is generated as a result of the data inserted by your clients in your Wordpress form.
+The document is generated as a result of the data inserted by your clients in your WordPress form.

-Firmafy connects with the most popular and reliable Wordpress form plugins:
+Firmafy connects with the most popular and reliable WordPress form plugins:

 - [Contact Form](https://wordpress.org/plugins/contact-form-7/) (free version).